 Two lanes veer away from the frontage road system of the Westbank Expressway onto the freeway beginning.
 The service road continues to Ames Boulevard, which is Exit 4A from westbound.
 Photo taken 04/20/12.

 The Westbank Expressway upgrades to a six-lane viaduct west of Louisiana 45 (Barataria Boulevard).
-This centerline exit sign shows the first three interchanges of Interstate 910 and is representative of exit signage along the Westbank Expressway.
+This interchange sequence sign shows the first three interchanges of Interstate 910 and is representative of exit signage along the Westbank Expressway.
 Photo taken 04/20/12.

 The first guide sign on westbound Interstate 10 for U.S. 90 Business (Interstate 910).
 Interstate 910 begins from I-10 west from a sweeping flyover ramp.
 Photo taken by Steve Hanudel (08/14/05).